deepak5/JMeter-Test-Scripts/README.md

 using JMeter as an HTTP client.
 It only does correctness testing; no performance testing is involved.

+For a more lengthy description of the services that this test suite is actually testing, see `./spec/SPEC.md`.

 This test suite is intended to run on:

 * developers' machines, for developers to test changes in their development